 A Model of Communication:

 The CFSC process uses existing community leaders to guide community members through dialogue, working within the existing social structure to bring about a contextual decision-making process.
 This process includes an agreement by community members to dialogue, share information, engage with mutual respect and understanding, and collaborate to produce collective action.
-The underlying assumption of the dialectical process is that all participants agree to listen and change, not just one of the parties involved.
+The underlying assumption of the dialectical process is that all participants agree to listen and change, not just one of the parties involved (Figueroa et al, 2014, p.
+5, 25).

 Dialogue does not spontaneously happen in a community, as is often implied in much of the literature on the subject.
 It generally occurs as the result of a catalyst, some form of stimulus in the community which incites dialogue.
 This could either be an internal catalyst (such as the recent onset of an illness in a community) or an external catalyst (such as a mass media campaign or an NGO initiative).
 This is the process through which elements of society that were once considered “normal’ are identified as “problems.”
-This identification and outside-the-box thinking is what prompts a community to consider and discuss an issue in the first place (Figueroa et al, 2014).
+This identification and outside-the-box thinking is what prompts a community to consider and discuss an issue in the first place (pp. 6-8).

 After the stimulation of a catalyst occurs, the Rockefeller Foundation identifies ten steps that take place in the community dialogue process.